ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/02 - Working effectively with stakeholders/01 - Evaluating Stakeholders.md

 	- **Optional Reading**
 		- [We Asked the Project Management Community: What Steps Do You Take To Identify and Prioritize All Stakeholders at the Start of a Project? (pmi.org)](https://www.pmi.org/learning/library/identify-prioritize-stakeholders-11408)

+## Stakeholder Interviews
+- **Suggested Questions**
+	- What are your most important priorities/goals?
+	-   How will this initiative/project support you and your most important priorities?
+	-   What role would you like to play within this initiative/project?
+	-   Here’s how I plan to keep people informed; does that work for you?
+	-   What can I clarify for you?
+	-   What are your expectations?
+What would you like for the project to accomplish?
+	-   What would success look like for you?
+	-   Who else do you recommend I reach out to about this initiative?
+	-   What information or insights do you have that might be challenging for me to find?
+	-   Where do you see me getting support for this initiative?
+Facing resistance?
+	-   What additional thoughts/questions do you have?